HDFC Bank outlines aggressive play in credit cards to regain lost mkt share in a year | Business

 In the next three-four quarters, HDFC Bank is targeting to regain all the lost market share, he added.

-When asked about the restrictions on digital launches, Rao said the bank continues to engage with RBI in compliance with remedial objectives.
-It has closed the short-term milestones, is in the final laps on the medium-term ones and work is in progress on the long-term ones, Rao said, adding that it is waiting to hear from RBI.
+When asked about the restrictions on digital launches, Rao said the bank continues to engage with RBI on compliance with remedial objectives.
+It has closed the short term milestones, is in the final laps on the medium term ones and work is in progress on the long term ones, Rao said, adding that it is waiting to hear from RBI.

-Rao said while the bank lost market share by several active cards, it has been able to retain its share by overall spending courtesy specific initiatives to prod customers.
+Rao said while the bank lost market share by number of active cards, it has been able to retain its share by overall spending courtesy specific initiatives to prod customers.

-He said overall spends on the credit card portfolio has increased 60 percent in the April-June quarter as against the year-ago period while the Earnest Monthly Instalment (EMI) option on high-value purchases has seen an 80 percent increase, and the bank is 1.5 times ahead of the competition on spends.
+He said overall spends on the credit card portfolio have increased 60 per cent in the April-June quarter as against the year-ago period while the Earnest Monthly Instalment (EMI) option on high value purchases has seen an 80 per cent increase, and the bank is 1.5 times ahead of competition on spends.

-When asked about the credit quality, Rao declined to comment on the specifics of the portfolio but asserted that it will not be softening its conservative stance on extending credit.
+When asked about the credit quality, Rao declined to comment on the specifics on the portfolio but asserted that it will not be softening on its conservative stance on extending credit.
 The bank will make use of more digital and data analytics products while extending credit, he said.

 The bank expects a bulk of the new cards to come from existing customers who have deposits with the bank, Rao said, adding that it has 6 crore customers at present.
 Serving the existing customers helps from a quality perspective as the bank has a better understanding of the customers, he said, adding that it already has a significant amount of customers with pre-approved credit cards who have not been contacted in the last eight months.